Almanyarra/growtopia-enet-proxy/README.md

 ## Don't add me in discord for help with compiling/adding feature/some simple thing with proxy or you will get instantly blocked

-Anyone using or selling "fixed proxy" is a human failure
+### Anyone using or selling "fixed proxy" is a human failure
+### If you like don't forget to star the repoistory

 # By [MegaMini](https://github.com/MegaMini)